-I am thrilled to share our professional guide with you.
-I created this resource because I want to help can become the best version of yourself in the real world.
+I am thrilled to share our professional guide to actualizing your potential with you.
+I created guided resource because I want to help can become the best version of yourself in the real world.
 Before I started Wish Dish, I was piling as many things as I could to my resume, just for the sake of it.
 This was my way of proving that I was good enough to the world — and to myself.

-Why do you think so many people are unhappy in the real world?
-T chase money, titles, and a big brand name until before they know it, they’re three years into their professional career and completely miserable.
+Why do you think so many professional people are unhappy in the real world?
+To chase money, titles, and a big brand name until before they know it, they’re three years into their professional career and completely miserable.
 I’ve seen this firsthand with countless of my friends.

 Recommended Resource: Watch this Ted Talk: Start With Why

 The first step you should take is to write out all of your strengths and weaknesses.
 Once you have this clearly defined, you’ll be better equipped to understand what constitutes your core values.

 Ask yourself these questions: